 Leiden University wants to offer all students the opportunity to become acquainted with sustainability issues in relation to their own field of expertise.
 Additionally, great attention will be paid to make education about sustainability more accessible in the coming years.

 Aim to make a positive social impact

-The university strives to be a sustainable study- and working environment that inspires and mobilizes the university community to make a positive social impact within and outside of the university.
+The university strives to be a sustainable study- and working environment that inspires and mobilises the university community to make a positive social impact within and outside of the University.
 The course we have set and the results we have already achieved in our business operations will be continued, while we strive for a higher level of ambition to further reduce our CO2 footprint.